Domestic Violence Military Defense Lawyer, Child Abuse Military Defense Lawyer, Assault Military Defense Lawyer, and Maiming Military Defense Lawyer

-Military allegations of domestic violence, child abuse, or assault can have devastating legal, professional, personal and family consequences for military members accused of these offenses.
+Military allegations of domestic violence, child abuse, assault, and/or maiming can have devastating legal, professional, personal and family consequences for military members accused of these offenses.

 DOMESTIC VIOLENCE (INTIMATE PARTNER VIOLENCE) ALLEGATIONS IN THE MILITARY JUSTICE SYSTEM (UCMJ Article 128b):